mtill/NFV-Orchestration/README.md

 Title: Resilient Allocation of Service Function Chains

+Authors: Michael Till Beck and Juan-Felipe Botero and Kai Samelin

 Published in: Proceedings of the IEEE Conference on Network Function Virtualization and Software Defined Networks (NFV-SDN), 2016 (to appear)

 Abstract: